wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Syntax/WebAssembly/WebAssembly-List.md

 - [Rust 🦀 and WebAssembly 🕸 #Series#](https://rustwasm.github.io/book/introduction.html): This small book describes how to use Rust and WebAssembly together.

+- [2021-Rust meets the web - a clash of programming paradigms](https://www.jakobmeier.ch/blogging/Rust_on_the_Web.html): Most code running on the web is event-based, garbage-collected, and dynamically typed.
+In stark contrast, Rust is a compiled language with static type- and memory-safety without a garbage-collector.
+What are the implications for a project that compiles Rust to WebAssembly?
+I try to answer this question with a fictive story and hands-on code examples.

 ## Go

 ## C